-- monitor the day to day operation of the School's SEN Policy; - liaise with and advise fellow teachers; - co-ordinate provision for children with special educational needs and disabilities; - monitor the school's register of children who are receiving 'SEN Support' and those children who are listed as a 'cause for concern;' - analyse assessment data of children who are receiving 'SEN Support' and those children who are listed as a 'cause for concern' in order to monitor the impact of the School's policy and practice, particularly with regard to the children's levels of attainment and achievement; - contribute to in-service training of staff and finding appropriate external professional development for staff when required; - liaise with external agencies such as Educational Psychologists, health professionals, Social Services, etc; - liaise with parents of pupils with SEN;
+- monitor the day to day operation of the school's SEN Policy; - liaise with and advise fellow teachers, - co-ordinate provision for children with special educational needs and disability; - monitor the school's register of children deemed as 'sen support' and 'cause for concern' - Analyse assessment data for children who are 'sen support' and 'cause for concern' each term. - contribute to in-service training of staff and finding appropriate external professional development for staff when needed. - liaise with external agencies including Educational Psychology Service and other support agencies, medical, Social Services and voluntary bodies. - Liaise with parents of pupils with SEN.

-The Special Educational Needs Co-ordinator (SENCo), Mrs Kay Harrison, is the teacher who is responsible for the day-to-day management and monitoring of the Special Educational Needs Policy.
-However, it is the responsibility of all teaching staff and educational support staff to ensure that the policy is applied in practice.
+The Special Educational Needs Co-ordinator (SENCo), Mrs Kay Harrison, is the teacher who is responsible for the day-to-day operation of the Special Educational Needs Policy.